mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 I've been [a fan of the Cypress end-to-end testing tool](https://mtlynch.io/painless-web-app-testing/) ever since I saw Gleb Bahmutov demo it at [a 2018 web dev meetup](https://youtu.be/wApmbgPGmqQ).
 I've been hearing more chatter over the years about [Playwright](https://playwright.dev/), Microsoft's competitor to Cypress.

 I tried Playwright a year ago and [wasn't that impressed](https://whatgotdone.com/michael/2021-08-06).
-I was recently reading [a Hacker News thread](https://news.ycombinator.com/item?id=33047136) where everyone seeme to agreem that Playwright had surpassed Cypress, so I gave Playwright another try.
+I was recently reading [a Hacker News thread](https://news.ycombinator.com/item?id=33047136) where everyone seemed to agree that Playwright had surpassed Cypress, so I gave Playwright another try.

 I now must admit that I agree with Hacker News.
-I ended up [rewriting PicoShare's end-to-end tests in Playwright](https://github.com/mtlynch/picoshare/pull/340).
+As an experiment, I [rewrote all of PicoShare's end-to-end tests in Playwright](https://github.com/mtlynch/picoshare/pull/340).
 I found Playwright easier to work with than Cypress in almost every dimension.

 I'm working on a longer post about the process of porting from Cypress to Playwright, but the short version is that I'd now recommend Playwright over Cypress for end-to-end testing web apps.